lmuenter/pelican-engrave/README.md

 ### Schema Validation

 Engrave validates URL schemas to ensure security.
 By default, it only allows URLs with the `https` schema.
-If your site uses another schema (e.g., `http` or `ftp`), you need to explicitly add it to the allowed schemas in your Pelican settings.
+If your site uses another schema (e.g., `http` or even `ftp`), you should add it to the allowed schemas in your Pelican settings.

 ### Setting Allowed Schemas

-To specify which URL schemas are allowed for QR code generation, use the `ENGRAVE_ALLOWED_SCHEMES` setting in your Pelican configuration file (`pelicanconf.py`).
+To specify allowed URL schemas for QR code generation, use the `ENGRAVE_ALLOWED_SCHEMES` setting in your Pelican configuration file (`pelicanconf.py`).
 For example:

 ```python
 ENGRAVE_ALLOWED_SCHEMES = ["https", "http"]